msurkovsky/morpheus/README.md

 * MPI communication is within single function.
 * ``Recycled'' `MPI_Request` variables.
 When a request variable is used more than once it cause the crash of analysis.
 The matching process does not work correctly.
+* object with non-trivial destructor complicates the CFG structure and introduce more edges skipping to the exit place.